dalitun/applications/blueprint-3tiers/README_EN.md

 ~~~

 **Backup Galeracluster nodes :**
-You have two solutions for backup the databases :
+You have two solutions for backuping the databases :

 1) Run a cron in order to make snapshots of cinder volumes that are attached to database nodes.